Slavery and Human Trafficking Statement 2023

 Training

-All Group employees are required to complete an annual e-learning training module entitled “Supporting a Positive Workplace Culture”” containing a section on modern slavery.
-Across the Group, the completion rate was 99.28%, meeting the Group’s completion rate key performance indicator (KPI).
-The Group’s mandatory Financial Crime 2022 module had an overall completion rate of 99.13%, which also met the Group’s completion rate KPI.
+All Group employees are required to complete an annual e-learning training module entitled “Supporting a Positive Workplace Culture” containing a section on modern slavery.
+Across the Group, the completion rate of the module’s assessment was 98.7% with the target completion rate key performance indicator (KPI) set at 98.5%.
+The Group’s People Development function chase any outstanding responses within a month of the module’s original due date.
+Specific feedback from an employee included “Good info on signs of Modern Slavery”.
+The Group’s mandatory Financial Crime 2023 module assessment had an overall completion rate of 99.09%, which also exceeded the Group’s completion rate KPI (98.5%).
 All employees are requested to provide feedback and a reflective statement on any mandatory training so that if there are any substantive ethical issues, remedial actions may be undertaken.

-The Group’s Modern Slavery Statement published in 2022 was shared with employees through the 2023 e-learning training module.
-A copy of this year’s statement will be made available on our website and uploaded onto the UK Government Registry.
+A copy of this year’s statement will be made available on our website and uploaded onto the UK Government Registry and a link to the Group’s modern slavery statement will be included in next year’s training.

 Our effectiveness in combating slavery and human trafficking